telefonicaid/iot-activation/tutorials/Readme.md

 This allows you to collect and process telemetry from Internet-connected devices and control them remotely.
 You can create rules that define an action to be performed based on the message received.

+### Google Cloud Platform and IoT-Core

+Google Cloud Internet of Things (IoT) Core is a fully managed service for securely connecting and managing IoT devices, from a few to millions.
+Ingest data from connected devices and build rich applications that integrate with the other big data services of Google Cloud Platform.

+### Azure IoT

+The Azure Internet of Things (IoT) is a collection of Microsoft-managed cloud services that connect, monitor, and control billions of IoT assets.
+In simpler terms, an IoT solution is made up of one or more IoT devices and one or more back-end services running in the cloud that communicate with each other.

 [![pic](pictures/utils/arrow_up.png)](#table-of-contents)

 # Why are we different?
 Kite Platform